Steps to apply for withdrawal of PF online

 • Employees after 55 years of age can make withdrawals after retirement, with 90% of withdrawals allowed 1 year before retirement

-• You can only claim up to 75% of the PF advance withdrawal limit after one month of unemployment and the remaining amount after 2 months
+• You can only claim up to 75% of the PF advance withdrawal limit after 2 months of unemployment and the remaining amount after 2 months

 • If you make a withdrawal above ₹50,000 within 5 years of opening the EPF account, it will attract 10% TDS with PAN and 30% without a PAN card